spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 # Install the Enterprise Cluster

 The video below provides a demonstration of the installation wizard and the prompts you will encounter.
 Take a moment to watch the video before you begin the installation process.
 Make sure to use values that are appropriate for your environment.
-Use the three-dots icon in the lower right corner of the video to expand the video to full screen and to change the playback speed.
+Use the **three-dot Menu** in the lower right corner of the video to expand the video to full screen and to change the playback speed.

   <br />